BEHIND THE MUSIC

 A Story Steeped in Sound

-Joss Cameron is the founder member lead singer with Shianfolk, and Balladonia, as well as a known soloist.
-With over 30 years performance experience from the Australian folk scene to Scotland, Spain, West Africa and Gibraltar.
-A professional musician, and a singer of style, versatility and pedigree (her Great Aunt being oral traditionalist Jeannie Robertson), she started her career as a nightclub singer in Spain during the 1980's, a soloist in the Calpe singers, and the Gibraltar choral society (classical music).
+Joss Cameron is the founder member and lead singer with Shianfolk, as well as a known soloist.
+With over 30 years of performance experience being immersed in the Australian folk scene to Scotland, Spain, West Africa and Gibraltar.
+A professional musician, (Joss holds a First-Class Honours Degree in Music) and a singer of style, versatility and pedigree (her Great Aunt being oral traditionalist Jeannie Robertson), she started her career as a nightclub singer in Spain during the 1980s, a soloist in the Calpe singers, and the Gibraltar choral society (classical music) and sang at Burns Suppers in Gibraltar with Jimmy Shand.

 BORN TO PLAY

-Amy Dudley is an instrumental musician, soprano singer and harmonist with Shian.
+Amy Dudley is an instrumental musician, soprano singer and harmonist with Shianfolk.

-She is naturally a talented and versatile musician, who graduated in music performance.
+She is naturally a talented and versatile musician, who graduated with an Honours Degree in Music.
 Growing up in the rolling hills of bonnie Galloway, Amy's melodies come straight from the heart.

 BEHIND THE MUSIC